cnsgithub/primefaces-openicons/README.md

 ### Prerequisites

 - PrimeFaces 6.1+
+- Using Aristo or Omega Theme

 ### Installing

-Copy the primefaces-open-icons.css to your project and add it as an additional CSS <link>.
+Copy the primefaces-open-icons-aristo.css to your project and add it as an additional CSS <link>.
 It is recommended to copy also the font files to your local server to avoid being dependent to the CDN.

 ## License